-What we eat and drink every day affects how we feel in the moment and our overall health.
+What we eat and drink every day affects how we feel in the moment, and it impacts our overall health.
 Upstream works to make quality, healthy food easy to get, cheaper, and available to everyone.

 Why It Matters

 Lack of affordable, accessible, healthy food costs us our health, our vitality, our ability to learn, and our ability to work.
 Food access is also about fairness: limited healthy food options create an added burden for people with lower incomes, people of color, people living in isolated areas, older adults, and youth.
 This lack of good food and over-abundance of junk food is part of why Oregon is one of the hungriest states in the nation; more than half a million Oregonians are food insecure.
-Our toxic food environments contribute to overweight and obesity rates more than tripling among children and doubling among adults in the past thirty years.
+The average Oregonian consumes one gallon of soda per week and fifty gallons per year, with people below poverty line consuming three times that amount.
+40% of children drink a soda a week before age 2.
+Our toxic food environments contribute to overweight and obesity rates, which have tripled among children and doubled among adults in the past thirty years.
 Obesity increases the risk of other serious health conditions including type 2 diabetes, heart disease, stroke, high blood pressure, cancer, high cholesterol, breathing problems, depression, and weakened bones.

 What We’re Doing

 We support the health of all Oregonians everyday by incorporating food and nutrition issues in land use, public health, and economic development decisions.
 Upstream is participating in regional and statewide efforts to make sure decision makers consider health and equity impacts of food and nutrition.

 - Farm to School - Upstream co-leads the Oregon Farm to School and School Garden Network’s Policy Workgroup to ensure more Oregon produced and processed foods are available in schools.